 The Crazy Horse Memorial area also has a museum, a gift shop, a restaurant, and a Native American Cultural and Educational Center.
 We explored the Sculpture Home and Studio.
 Here you can see the original log cabin where sculptor Korczak Ziolkowski lived with his family and created many of his earlier works.
 The Mountain Carving Gallery has detailed interactive exhibits that tell the story of creating the monument.
 For us, the most appealing museum is the Indian Museum of North America, which houses documents, photos, and artifacts detailing the history of over 300 Native American nations.

 It doesn’t matter what time of year you visit, Custer State Park. has something for everyone.
-This state park was our 6th Great 8 destination in the heart of the Black Hills.
+This state park was our 6th Dakota Great 8 destination in the heart of the Black Hills.
 The park entry fee is only $20 for a pass that is good for up to 7 days.
 Sylvan lake is often called the ‘Crown Jewel’ of Custer State Park.
 We stopped here after a thrilling drive on Needles Highway to enjoy a picnic lunch and walk the Shore Trail through a 1.1-mile loop around the lake.
 Several hiking trails originate at this beautiful lake.

 Custer State Park hiking ranks top for many visitors to the park.
 The most popular trail is Black Elk Peak.
 It is South Dakota’s highest point, at 7,242 feet.
 Get an early start along the 6.5 mile trail to the top Mountain Fire Lookout Tower.
 If you prefer a shorter trail, Cathedral Spires Trail is a short 3-mile to view awe-inspiring granite needles.
 We saw lots of wildlife on the trails, including mountain goats.